-In working with my patient, I knew that WHAT she wanted to give her partner to help him become a part of her healing journey was neither of the above.
+In working with my patient, I knew that what she wanted to give her partner to help him become a part of her healing journey was not a scientific scholarly article or a male bashing blog post.
 In the past, I have basically educated my patients on specifics and the differences of males vs females and given suggestions on foreplay, positioning and such.
 But this time, it would be best in a letter form.
 I know that many a past patient would have also greatly benefitted from an actual letter addressed to their partner.
 Pain with intercourse is a delicate and sensitive subject.
 Not everyone is at ease in speaking about their sexual preferences and voicing their discomfort.
 In fact, women are actually quite good at not complaining about pain with intercourse.
-Some studies discuss the rates of women who have pain with sex as high as 1/3rd of all women!
+Some studies discuss the rates of women who have pain with sex (at some point intheir lives) as high as HALF of all women!

 So here is probably the longest blog post ever here.

 Read on if you would like to see what a pelvic physio would suggest to a partner of a female pelvic pain sufferer.
 I post this here, in hopes that it can help many other women and give them something to discuss with their partners if they are experiencing pain with sex.
-If you have pelvic pain, I would suggest you work with a pelvic physio like myself as well as consult with a talk therapist or psychologist who specializes in sex therapy such as Karlaina Brooke, Psy.D. who gave great expert input in the making of this letter which I had posted her previously and am now updating to reflect her contributions.
+If you have pelvic pain, I would suggest you work with a pelvic physical therapist as well as consult with a talk therapist or psychologist who specializes in sex therapy such as Taylor Pierce LFMT or Karlaina Brooke, Psy.D. who gave great expert input in the making of this letter.

-Both of us have practices her in Vancouver, Washington, but we are both in contact with colleagues throughout the country and can likely help direct you to professionals in your area if you are not local to us.
+Both of these women have practices here in the Portland/Vancouver area, but we are all in contact with colleagues throughout the country and can likely help direct you to professionals in your area if you are not local to us.